Monsieur-Park/Ontology/Ontology_Beschreibung.md

 ## Ontology description

-The ontology  aims at describing changes that occured from administrative territories of catholic dioceses and their changes overtime

-changes that occured from one version of a Territorial Statistical Nomenclature (TSN) (i.e., partition of the territory) and its subsequent (e.g., change in territorial units boundaries to reflect an administrative reorganisation).
+The ontology  aims at describing changes that occured from administrative territories of catholic dioceses and their changes overtime (i.e., partition of the territory) and its subsequent (change in territorial units boundaries to reflect an administrative reorganisation).